How is Objectiv different from product analytics tools?

 - The collected data no longer requires significant cleaning and restructuring before it can be used for modeling because it was collected in a structured manner and validated at the first step of the pipeline.

 Rich, descriptive, clean and well-structured.
-Check out our our sandboxed notebook to play with Objectiv.
-It uses the real untransformed data that was collected with an unaltered version of Objectiv's tracker.
+Check out our our Quickstart Guide to play with Objectiv locally.
+It includes real, untransformed data that was collected with an unaltered version of Objectiv's tracker.

 Why is Objectiv SQL-based?